Priyanka26211/AgriGuide/README.md

-# **Farming-Chatbot** 🌱🤖
+# **AgriGuide** 🌱🤖

-Welcome to **Farming-Chatbot**, the intelligent farming assistant designed to provide farmers with timely information and advice on crop management, pest control, weather forecasts, and sustainable farming practices.
+Welcome to **AgriGuide**, the intelligent farming assistant designed to provide farmers with timely information and advice on crop management, pest control, weather forecasts, and sustainable farming practices.
 Using AI, Farming-Chatbot offers personalized guidance to make farming more efficient and help address challenges in real-time.

 ## 🌟 Features